 6.5.1 Politicians as Representatives

-There are no politicians as such in authoritarian political systems (6.3.1), where appointed public servants make the necessary decisions, but most democracies are governed by politicians who are elected to act on behalf of the group of people they represent.
+The population is not offered a choice of political ideology or policy approach (6.2.1) in authoritarian political systems, but democracies are governed by politicians who are elected to act on behalf of the group of people they represent.

 As explored in the following sub-sections, these tasks are so complex and important that they require the focused attention of chosen individuals to act as politicians (126.96.36.199), who can call upon the best available expertise to assist them.
 Given that politicians act on behalf of the population, it is important that people understand and agree upon the basis upon which they are selected (188.8.131.52).
 They then have to be empowered to take the necessary decisions, so they have to be regarded as representatives – not as delegates to enact decisions taken by the general public (184.108.40.206).
 No matter how carefully politicians are selected, though, there are problems with any form of representation (220.127.116.11).